*The Release Date is September 13, 2019*

 3) Draw a card and look at the image and the message.
 Does it spark an idea?
 Does it remind you of something?
 You can always draw more than one card as well to fill in the whole picture or gain more clarity.

 4) Focus on the cards message throughout the day as a mantra or affirmation.

 There is no right or wrong way to use this deck.
-I will also be including some simple spreads you can use and will perhaps do some readings at sales etc. I am hoping to have this deck completed and ready to go with a booklet and housed in a cloth bag for September at the Manitoba Fibre Festival.
+I will also be including some simple spreads you can use and will perhaps do some readings at sales etc. I am hoping to have this deck completed and ready to go with a booklet and housed in a cloth bag for July 8th, which is International Tarot Day.
 I have been studying the tarot for the last 5 years and been a deck collector for over 20.
 I am glad to be able to combine a couple of my loves and offer something unique and fun.
 It will also include a coupon code for an upcoming mini collection e-book which you will get for free!
 I hope you are as excited as I am about this <3

 I've spun a few new skeins since my back surgery last fall.
 Some already have dibs on them, but the remainder will be listed in my Shop in the next little bit.
 I even have a new fibre (!) - Manx Loaghtan which was an interesting spin.